 The Doyle Blackberry is thornless and also very prolific.
 So prolific in fact, that it resembles Jack's Bean Stalk!
 It's vines are probably the most beautiful of all the backyard berries with small dark green leaves, and thick smooth canes.

-Eric grows them just like grapes, anchored to the top of a 6 foot privacy fence, running 25 feet in just one season!
+Eric grows Doyle Blackberries just like grapes, anchored to the top of a 6 foot privacy fence, and they can run 25 feet in just one season!
 Next year, all of the side shoots will come out of the runners, and hang down the side of fence.
 You don't want to let them grow like a bush, since Doyle's can get to be 50 feet tall, and then how are you going to pick the berries?

 Olallieberry (pictured here) Is one third red raspberry and two thirds blackberry.
 This hybrid was developed in Oregon in the 1940's but grows best in California climates.
 They taste more blackberry-ish but are much larger and somewhat sweeter.
 The name Ollalie means berry in the language of the Pacific NW Native Americans.